Jamaican-born poet Jason Allen-Paisant was awarded both the 2023 Forward Prize and T.S. Eliot Prize for Self-Portrait as Othello (Carcanet, 2022).

 Her belief,

-this version of myself,
+this version of myself,a future

 for her and for me why should I